Bregman projection for calibration estimation in Survey Sampling: Introduction

-The contribution of the paper can be summarized as follows.
-First, we develop a novel calibration framework based on Bregman divergence that operates directly in weight space, revealing calibration as a geometric projection with an elegant primal--dual structure: both the weight--space and multiplier--space problems minimize Bregman divergences, reducing computation from $n$ to $p$ dimensions.
-Second, unlike the Deville--S\"arndal framework, our formulation yields a weighted regression coefficient that depends explicitly on the generator~$G(\cdot)$.
-This permits efficiency tuning through generator selection, and we identify a contrast-entropy function that achieves design--optimality under Poisson sampling.
-Third, we establish the asymptotic properties of the proposed calibration estimator under two settings: (i)~a design-based framework with known inclusion probabilities, where design consistency, asymptotic normality, and consistent variance estimation are obtained under standard sampling design conditions; and (ii)~a non-probability sampling framework with unknown propensity scores, where a cross-fitting procedure yields doubly robust estimation requiring only that the product of the propensity and outcome model errors vanishes faster than $n^{-1/2}$.
-Finally, for settings where the number of auxiliary variables is large relative to the sample size, we propose a regularized calibration extension that replaces exact balance with $\ell_q$-norm tolerance constraints.
-Lagrangian duality produces a H\"older-conjugate penalized dual, which, in the case $q = \infty$, yields a weighted $\ell_1$ penalty that performs implicit, data-adaptive selection of calibration variables.
-An outcome-guided choice of tolerances, analogous to adaptive-Lasso weighting, is introduced with cross-validation for tuning.
+The contributions of the paper are as follows.
+First, we develop the Bregman framework for calibration weighting that operates directly in weight space, revealing the calibrated weights as a Bregman projection with a primal--dual symmetry that reduces an $n$-dimensional constrained optimization to an unconstrained optimization in $p$ dimensions, and a generalized Pythagorean decomposition that quantifies the calibration cost.
+Second, we show that the resulting estimator is asymptotically equivalent to a debiased prediction estimator whose regression coefficient depends explicitly on the generator $G(\cdot)$---a structural feature absent from the Deville--S\"arndal framework---and identify a contrast-entropy generator that achieves design-optimality under Poisson sampling.
+Third, we establish asymptotic properties under both probability and non-probability sampling: under known inclusion probabilities, design consistency, asymptotic normality, and a consistent variance estimator follow under standard conditions; under unknown inclusion probabilities estimated by cross-fitting with flexible learners, doubly robust inference holds when the product of the propensity and outcome approximation errors vanishes faster than $N^{-1/2}$.
+Fourth, for high-dimensional auxiliary variables, we develop a regularized extension that replaces exact balance with $\ell_q$-norm tolerance constraints; Lagrangian duality produces a Hölder-conjugate penalty that, for $q = \infty$, performs implicit selection of calibration variables in the spirit of Lasso regularization.